syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 ### Create and add Node

 Let us create and add a `node` with specific position, size, label and shape.

+We need to add below namespaces for using diagram instances in aspx-cs file.

+   * using Syncfusion.JavaScript.DataVisualization.DiagramEnums;
+   * using Syncfusion.JavaScript.DataVisualization.Models;
+   * using Syncfusion.JavaScript.DataVisualization.Models.Collections;
+   * using Syncfusion.JavaScript.DataVisualization.Models.Diagram;

+The following code example to create and add nodes into the diagram.

 {% tabs %}
 {% highlight aspx-cs %}